vmware-serengeti/doc/wiki/Troubleshooting-Notes-for-Serengeti-M6.md

 To fix this issue, you need to correct the clock with ntp update, i.e. all ESXi hosts sync to the same NTP server.
 So far, the provisioned VM will sync to their ESXi hosts automatically.

 After the clock is corrected, you may run cluster create resume to finish the cluster provision.
-##  Cluster creation failed for Network adapter 1 not found
-In task error message, user may find following error message:

-    error_code=>-1,
-     :error_msg=>
-      "Reconfigure network vmwgdata-worker-0 failed. network adapter:Network adapter 1 not found.",

-Serengeti does not support globalization so far.
-This error probably is because your VC runs in a non-US locale.
-Then the network adapter name may be translated to some other language, for example Chinese “网络适配器 1”.

-To check this, you need to browse https://<your_vc_ip>/mob/?moid=<your_vm_moid>&doPath=config.hardware.device[4000].deviceInfo, and check if the label is "Network adapter 1".

-The above <your_vm_moid> is the mob id of Serengeti template VM, which can be found at Serengeti Server configuration file, /opt/serengeti/conf/serengeti.properties.
-The value of property “template_id” is the vm mob id.

-If the label is not “Network adapter  1”, you need to change the VC locale to get a English value.

-Another way is to hack the server code at file /usr/lib/ruby/gems/1.9.1/gems/cloud-manager-0.5.0/lib/cloud_manager/client_fog.rb, change “Network adapter  1” to the listed value in the above URL.
 ##  Cluster creation failed for resource pool, datastore, or network is not added.
 Add a vSphere resource pool, datastore, or network into the Serengeti system before you create a cluster.
 ![(attachements/image003.jpg)](https://github.com/vmware-serengeti/doc/raw/master/wiki/attachements/image003.jpg)